Joseph Daye

-Joseph Daye (born 2 February 1990) is an Australian rules footballer who last played for Gold Coast in the Australian Football League.
+Joseph Daye (born 2 February 1990) is an Australian rules footballer who last played for Gold Coast in the Australian Football League (AFL).

 Early career

-Raised in Brisbane, Daye is a graduate of the AIS/AFL Academy.
+Raised in Brisbane, Daye was a graduate of the AIS/AFL Academy.
 He hails from AFLQ club Zillmere Eagles and is a product of the 2007–08 Australia Post Queensland U18 side who also represented his state at under-15 and under-16 levels.

 AFL career

-He was picked up by Gold Coast as a zone selection.
+Daye was picked up by Gold Coast as a zone selection.
 He made his debut on 7 May 2011 against the Brisbane Lions.
+He notably scored a goal with his first kick.